0xSero/partisia-docs/sdk-readme.md

 rustup target add --toolchain 1.56 wasm32-unknown-unknown
 rustup default 1.56
 ```

+If you need to develop zero-knowledge contracts then you will also need to install Java 17 to run the zk-compiler.

 **NB.** You must acquire *C++ build tools for Windows*, if you work in Git Bash or PowerShell:
 [Download Visual Studio with C++](https://visualstudio.microsoft.com/downloads/) In Visual Studio Installer choose *Desktop development with C++*.

 ## Compile and install the cargo `partisia-contract` command

 In this zip  there is a folder called `cargo-partisia-contract`.
 This is a small application that helps you compile a contract.
-You to compile it and install it using cargo:
+To compile it and install it using cargo run:

 ```bash
 cd cargo-partisia-contract
 cargo install --path .
 ```
 Test that it worked by executing: `cargo partisia-contract --version`.
 This should print the version of the command.

+## Compiling a contract

 To compile a contract you simply change directory to one of the rust-example-contracts and compile:
 ```bash